Health & Public Safety

 Credits 0.5 2.0

-Total body workout program designed to improve cardiovascular efficiency, joint flexibility, and muscular strength.
-This program is designed to reduce resting heart rate, percent of body fat, and will aid in lowering levels of stress and blood pressure.
+This program offers a complete workout targeting improved cardiovascular health, increased joint flexibility, and enhanced muscular strength.
+It's designed to lower your resting heart rate, reduce body fat, and help manage stress and blood pressure.

 Credits 0.5 2.0

-Total body workout program designed to improve cardiovascular efficiency, joint flexibility, and muscular strength.
-This program is designed to reduce resting heart rate, percent of body fat, and will aid in lowering levels of stress and blood pressure.
+This program offers a complete workout targeting improved cardiovascular health, increased joint flexibility, and enhanced muscular strength.
+It's designed to lower your resting heart rate, reduce body fat, and help manage stress and blood pressure.

 NUR 100: Nursing Assistant